shabin5785/LearnAngularJS/Doc_1.md

 You then also need to add the import from @angular/forms  in the app.module.ts file: import { FormsModule } from '@angular/forms';

+ **Always use property binding if the value is not just a plain string, like an JS object or complex one, or dynamic**

 **Directives**
 They are instruction to dom from angular.
 Like add the component (app-server) or ngif etc. Components are kind of directives.
 Typically directives are added as attributes